 Zip It Up

 If you don’t necessarily want to cover up all the way to your wrists, how about this modern, sporty one-piece that taps into your inner Bond Girl.
-Here’s a similar style from Body Glove that’s just as delish.
+Here’s a similar striped style from Carve that’s just as delish.

 Ruffles That Roar

 I love this suit from Cabana Del Sol for many reasons.
 One it’s leopard print, and as you may or may not know, that’s NextTribe’s signature print.
 Also, I love that it covers a lot of my midsection.
 As I like to say, when your body is bikini ready but your belly refuses to cooperate, go for a high-waisted bottom.
 The ruffled top, which you can drape in many ways, adds pizazz and might even be a crop top option worn with a sarong for dinner out.
 This style is no longer available but here’s a similar style with equal panache and similar, slimming bottoms.

 No Extra Layer Required

 A lot of times you’ll see rashguards go over a swimsuit, but Vanessa Harker, who is a big time boogie boarder at our beach retreat, likes her rashguard to BE her suit.
-Here she is with an adorable Billabong top, and you can get a similar look here.
+You can get a similar look from Athleta here.
 Photo by Gigi Leventis Lewis.

 The Side Gig

 If you’re wary of showing too much skin in front or back, consider allowing just a peek with some side cut out.
 Not as revealing, but still very sexy.
-Here’s a version from Ashley Graham’s Swimsuits for All.
-Another big “meow.”
+Here’s a version from Holipick, available in a slew of colors and prints.